rsyslog/rsyslog/source/configuration/modules/imrelp.rst

 This parameter specifies how messages that are too long will be handled.
 For this parameter the length of the parameter maxDataSize is used.

-- truncate: Messages will be truncated at the maximal message size.
+- truncate: Messages will be truncated to the maximum message size.
 - abort: This is the behaviour until version 8.35.0.
 Upon receiving a message that is too long imrelp will abort.
-- accept: Messages will be accepted even if they are too long and an error message will be put out.
-Using this option will bring some risks with it.
+- accept: Messages will be accepted even if they are too long and an error message will be output.
+Using this option does have associated risks.

 flowControl